 As these technology-driven investments are fully deployed, they will help us achieve our goal of reducing absolute GHG emissions across our global ground operations by 12 percent by 2025.
 Greater insight about what’s moving through our network is helping UPS find better ways to deliver each package, more efficiently than ever.

 When our customers choose a delivery time, we choose the most efficient transportation modes to meet it.
 That may mean using a truck instead of a plane, or a train instead of a truck.
 Since these various modes of transportation in our sector have different energy intensities (energy required per unit of volume transported), UPS uses an intermodal shifting strategy.
 It allows us to fluidly shift transport modes in real time to reduce energy intensity whenever possible.

-Since 2010, we have avoided over 18 million metric tons of carbon emissions by shifting delivery volume to the most efficient method.
+In 2017, we avoided more than 3.7 million metric tonnes of carbon emissions by shifting delivery volume to the most efficient method.
 This includes from aircraft to truck, and shifting from truck to rail.

 In addition, UPS currently has five facilities that have received Energy Star® certification from the U.S. Environmental Protection Agency (EPA).
 These include our Corporate headquarters and Global Business Services facility in Atlanta, Georgia; our Supply Chain Solutions headquarters in Alpharetta, Georgia; and our Global Operations center and Air Group building in Louisville, Kentucky.